 Quayle’s presidential bid did not last very long.
 He polled in the middle of pack, and eventually dropped out of the race in September.
 The nomination went to George W. Bush, who would go on to win the presidency.

-The Quayle family would figure into my own future.
+The Quayle family would continue play a role into my own future.

-Dan Quayle’s parents, Jim and Corinne Quayle, continued ownership of the Herald-Press.
-Jim died in 2000, and their son Mike ran the paper.
+Dan Quayle’s parents, Jim and Corinne Quayle, remained owners of the Herald-Press.
+Jim died in 2000, and their son Mike took over running the paper.

 By 2006, the family was looking to get out of the newspaper business, and eventually sold the Herald-Press to Paxton Media Group in 2007.